Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 - You can get the codespace name by running the following command in the terminal: `echo $CODESPACE_NAME`.

-1. Now that we have updated our Django product to include our codespace name for the URL endpoint, let's check our changes in to our `build-octofit-app` branch.
+1. Now that we have updated our Django product to include our codespace name for the URL endpoint, let's check our changes in to our `build-tutoring-sa-app` branch.

 1. With our new changes complete, please **commit** and **push** the changes to GitHub.